one-development/npm-packages/README.md

 # npm-packages
-A monorepo for all of my NPM packages
+A monorepo for all of One Development's NPM packages

 ## Packages